ros-navigation/docs.nav2.org/configuration/packages/configuring-regulated-pp.rst

   ============== =============================

   Description
-    Don't base detecting curvature on the lookahead distance, which varies with velocity, introducing a reference cycle that can be problematic for widely varying lookahead distances.
+    Whether to use a fixed lookahead distance to compute curvature from.
+Since a lookahead distance may be set to vary on velocity, it can introduce a reference cycle that can be problematic for large lookahead distances.

 :curvature_lookahead_dist: